rheinwein/hello-world-container-demo/README.md

 After the port rules are set, you can access your application in your browser at localhost:4567.

-### The Dynamic Way
+### The Development Way

-Instead of packaging the code up inside the container, the dynamic way of creating a container will allow you to access and modify your code, and see those updates propogated to your browser.
+Instead of copying the code inside the container, it's possible to create an image that houses only the necessary configurations for your application.
+Then, instead of copying the code -- which prevents you from modifying it later -- you simply mount the files as a volume at runtime.

 If you've already built the previous hello-world image, great news!
 You have a ruby-base image, which is all you need to run a container in this way.
 If you haven't built a Docker image yet, modify the Dockerfile so that it only has one line.